nathanfhh/Digital-Form-with-GPT4-Vision-API/README.md

 2. Run the docker-compose
 ```sh
 docker-compose up --build
 ```

+3. Open the browser and go to `http://localhost:8080/aijsv/`

 ## Disclaimer

 I am new to Vue, so the code might not be the best practice.
 I am still learning and improving.
 Should you have any